tsender/auto_scene_gen/documentation/creating_vehicle_nodes.md

 # Creating and Working with AutoSceneGenVehicleNodes

 Once you know how to [create scenarios](https://github.com/tsender/auto_scene_gen/blob/main/documentation/creating_scenarios.md) using the provided ROS interface, you will then want to create ROS nodes that can control the AutoSceneGenVehicle operating in Unreal Engine.
-Because we expect that you will be creating many different scenarios, one after the other, and do not want to have to restart your vehicle nodes each time to reset them, we developed a special vehicle node, an AutoSceneGenVehicleNode, that can seamlessly interact with an AutoSceneGenWorker (and its corresponding AutoSceneGenVehicle), and the correpsonding AutoSceneGenClient.
+Because we expect that you will be creating many different scenarios, one after the other, and do not want to have to restart your vehicle nodes each time to reset them, we developed a special vehicle node, called an AutoSceneGenVehicleNode, that can seamlessly interact with an AutoSceneGenVehicle, the corresponding AutoSceneGenWorker, and the correpsonding AutoSceneGenClient.
 To offer the most flexibility, we provide both a Python and a C++ implementation for the AutoSceneGenVehicleNode, and we will provide some templated code demonstrating how to properly work with these classes.

 ## Abbreviations

 Instead of always writing the prefix "AutoSceneGen", we will often use a shorthand when referring to the various components in the AutoSceneGen ecosystem.
 The shorthand only applies if it makes based on the context.
+- Client: Refers to an AutoSceneGenClient, which is a Python ROS node that determines the scenarios one or more AutoSceneGenWorkers should run.
 - Worker: Refers to an instance of an AutoSceneGenWorker, which resides in Unreal Engine.
 - Vehicle: Refers to an instance of an AutoSceneGenVehicle, which resides in Unreal Engine.
 - Vehicle Node: Refers to an instance of an AutoSceneGenVehicleNode, which is a Python or C++ ROS node within the autonomy stack controlling an AutoSceneGenVehicle.